 Who Should Take This Program:

-- This program would be of benefit to any front-line Personal Support Worker in Long Term Care, Assisted Living, Homecare or Acute Care settings.
+- Assisted Living, Homecare or Acute Care settings.

 The program is interactive with opportunity for hands-on practice with different products related to skin/wound care.
 Individual work-books are provided with material from the program.

 The program will cover topics such as: